Skip to main content

 • Vegetables: The “sofritto” of Bolognese consists of onions, carrots, and celery.
 These are the core veggies of the Bolognese sauce.
 In my version, I’m also adding zucchini and eggplant to add a little more body.

 • Tomatoes: A traditional Bolognese sauce only uses a minimal amount of tomatoes (1/2 what I’m using technically).
 I’m sorry, but I’m Anadi and I love my tomatoes!
-I’ll be using a combination of combination of Passata, which are strained tomatoes, and canned San Marzano tomatoes.
+I’ll be using a combination of Passata, which are strained tomatoes, and canned San Marzano tomatoes.
 The passata will help to create the base of the sauce, and I crushed the San Marzano tomatoes with my hands to add extra texture to the sauce.
 If you’re a tomato lover like I am, you’re going to love this version of Bolognese!

 • Wine: Traditionally, a white wine is used.
 You can use red wine if that’s all you have, and this is used in a typical “ragu.”
 If you don’t want to cook with wine, you can use beef broth.